Ma-Ma/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-I decided to replace the NA's with the average steps over all days for each interval.
-The following code creates a new data set ('new_activity') and replaces each NA value.
+I decided to replace the NA's with the average steps over all days for each interval, i.e. for each interval, I took the average over all days and replaced any NA's with the average corresponding to that interval.
+The following code creates a new data set ('new\_activity') and replaces each NA value with the average from our 'interval\_mn' data frame.

 ```r
 new_activity <- activity